How to Search Packages With Apt Search Command

 simply lists the matching package names along with a brief description without any additional formatting:

-As you can see, the output is in a single color, which makes it hard to read.
+As you can see, the output is in a single colour, which makes it hard to read.

 Conclusion